WebAssembly/component-model/design/mvp/WIT.md

       (alias export $types "request" (type $request))
       (alias export $types "response" (type $response))

-      ;; This is filled in with the contents of what `wasi:logging/backend` ;; resolved to
+      ;; This is filled in with the contents of what `wasi-logging.backend` ;; resolved to
-      (import "console" "wasi:logging/backend" (instance
+      (import "console" "URL-for-wasi-logging.backend" (instance
         ...
       ))
       (import "origin" (instance